Hi friends, if you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following section.

 While fabric pots may be cheaper, growers find that they don't work well for planting in the long run.
 It may be a heat/moisture issue.
 Others that work okay for this purpose is regular plastic pots, bigger terracotta pots & sometimes steel, plastic or porcelain-coated steel inner tub of old washing machines.

 These drums are about 50 to 55 gallons.
-Mr. Lien, a grower in Riverside, shared with us his setup.
+Mr. Lien, a dragon fruit grower in Riverside, shared with us his setup.
 The pots are about knees high.
-Beneath them, he puts some bricks as risers to so the water can flow out easily & not be stagnated.
+Beneath them, he puts some bricks as risers to so the water can flow out easily & doesn't stand stagnated.
 Another good benefit of doing this is it keeps the thermal balance as the pots are not directly touching the ground.

 - Terracotta pots